Natalie Portman calls out 'all male nominees'

 Reaction was mixed on Twitter, with users congratulating her for highlighting a perceived gender bias and others saying Portman's comments had detracted from a moment of genuine achievement for the nominees.

-Barbra Streisand later pointed out that she was the last woman to receive a Golden Globe for Best Director when she won for "Yentl."
+Barbra Streisand later pointed out that she was the last woman to receive a Golden Globe for best director when she won for "Yentl."

-"So backstage I heard they said something about my, uh, I was the only woman to get -- did I hear right, yes -- the only woman to get the Best Director award.
+"So backstage I heard they said something about my, uh, I was the only woman to get -- did I hear right, yes -- the only woman to get the best director award.
 And you know that was 1984 -- that was 34 years ago.
 Folks!
 Time's up.
-We need more women directors and more women to be nominated for Best Director," she said.
+We need more women directors and more women to be nominated for best director," she said.
 "There are so many films out there that are so good directed by women."

 Streisand also reiterated her point on Twitter, writing: